 3) Check if the recommended Composer template is available, run composer show drupal/core-recommended.
 If this shows information about the package then you are good to go.

-4) Update Drupal core by running the command composer update drupal/core-recommended --with-dependencies.
+4) Update Drupal core by running the command composer update drupal/core "drupal/core-*" --with-all-dependencies.

 Composer will update core straightaway.
 But for your modules and base themes you cannot start updating them yet because even though Drupal core is registered in your composer.json, your modules and base themes are not because you installed them manually.

 5) For you to manage the modules and base themes likewise with Composer you will first have to 'composer require' them with command composer require drupal/module-name and composer require drupal/basetheme-name.
 Before you run this command be sure to check that your contrib modules and themes are packed in sub-folder 'contrib' inside modules and themes folders, such that your folder structure will be 'modules/contrib' for all contributed modules and 'themes/contrib' for the contributed/base themes.
 Also 'modules/custom' for custom modules and 'themes/custom' for custom themes.
 If you do not put them in these folders and you have your contributed modules in the root of modules folder like 'modules/', Composer will duplicate them because Composer will place all contributed projects inside sub-folder 'contrib'.
 Once you have done this you can then 'composer require' all your modules and base themes and straightaway Composer will download them afresh and then register them in it's configuration.
 E.g. for the Admin Toolbar module you will run composer require drupal/admin_toolbar.
 To be sure you do not get errors from module compatibility you may want to require exact versions of the modules like composer require 'drupal/admin_toolbar:^2.3'.